 And miles can always be purchased.
 This is not a great deal, but useful if a top-up is needed for a specific award.
 Prices vary depending on the amount bought and the tax applied.
 As a guide 60,000 Mileage Plan miles were priced at $1,773 in January 2019.

 For a more complete look at different ways to earn miles, see our separate guide to the top 15 ways to earn Mileage Plan miles.

 Be careful with Mileage Plan miles as they will expire if there is no activity in the account over a 24 month period.
-This can be as simple as earning or spending at least 1 miles, and this will extend mileage validity for another 2 years.
+This can be as simple as earning or spending at least one mile, and this will extend mileage validity for another two years.

 Using Alaska Airlines Mileage Plan miles

 Redeeming miles with Alaska Airlines and its partners is another strong point of the program.
 It offers some very good value flight redemptions (when compared with other programs) as well as a range of non-flying spending options.